YOUR 2022 IMPACT FOR ANIMALS

 Banning Cruel Force-Feeding in Germany

-Animal Equality launched a campaign to end the force-feeding of geese and ducks for the production and importation of foie gras in Germany.
-Although force-feeding is already a violation of the country’s animal welfare laws, in 2020 alone, Germany imported 51.5 tons of foie gras from other European countries.
+Animal Equality launched a campaign to end the force-feeding of geese and ducks caused by importing foie gras in Germany.
+Although force-feeding is already a violation of the country’s laws, in 2020 alone, Germany imported over 50 tons of foie gras from other countries, resulting in approximately 65,000 ducks suffering to supply that demand.
 Additionally, we’re calling for a complete ban on force-feeding in Europe to be introduced as part of the ongoing revision of EU legislation about animals.
-Our petition has already received over 25 thousand signatures supporting the ban.
+Our petition has already received over 28,000 signatures of support.

 IMPROVING THE LIVES OF CHICKENS

-Chickens are kept in dim, windowless sheds, forced to live in their own waste, and bred to grow so fast that they experience painful leg deformities and heart attacks.
+Chickens are kept in dim sheds, forced to live in their own waste, and bred to grow so fast that they experience painful leg deformities and heart attacks.

-We’re working to persuade companies and lawmakers to establish protections for chickens and end the breeding of chickens genetically selected to grow unnaturally large in just a few weeks which results in painful health problems.
+We’re working to establish protections for chickens and end the breeding of chickens genetically selected to grow unnaturally large in just a few weeks, which results in painful health problems.

 First Latin American Commitment to Ban the Killing of Male Chicks

-After negotiations with Animal Equality, Mantiqueira, South America’s largest egg producer, became the first Latin American company to commit to stop buying eggs from hatcheries that kill male chicks deemed worthless for their inability to lay eggs and because they can’t be raised for meat.
+After negotiations with Animal Equality, Mantiqueira, South America’s largest egg producer, became the first Latin American company to commit to stop buying female chicks from hatcheries that kill male chicks for their inability to lay eggs and because they can’t be raised for meat.
 We’re working to introduce technologies in Brazil to identify the sex of the chick during the incubation period.
-With Animal Equality’s help, Mantiqueira’s commitment will spare seven million male chicks a year.
+Mantiqueira’s commitment will spare seven million male chicks a year.

 The Cruelty of Fast Growing Chicken Breeds Exposed

 Animal Equality investigators inspected a fast-growing chicken farm in Italy.
 These chickens are bred to grow 400 percent faster and suffer from numerous health conditions like heart attacks and pneumonia.
-Because of their unnatural size, the chicks are unable to walk or stand up, and their bones break easily.
+Because of their unnatural size, some chicks cannot walk or stand up, and their bones break easily.
 Our investigators also documented filth, overcrowding, serious diseases, and dozens of dead chickens on the factory farm.
 Currently, 99 percent of chickens raised for food have been genetically selected to grow as fast as possible, and these chickens endure disastrous repercussions on their health.

-We’re demanding that the Italian Government, the Minister of Health, and the Minister for Agricultural Policies prohibit breeding animals genetically selected to grow so large and so fast that they spend their entire lives suffering.
+We’re demanding that the Italian Government, the Minister of Health, and the Minister for Agricultural Policies prohibit breeding genetically selected animals to grow so large and fast that they spend their entire lives suffering.

 Animal Equality filed a lawsuit against a Foster Farms hatchery in California.
 Legal action was taken when local law enforcement failed to respond to our 2021 undercover investigation, which revealed baby chicks being crushed, drowned, and mutilated.
 The hatchery breeds roughly 3.3 million chicks for Foster Farms weekly.